springml/spark-sftp/README.md

 * `inferSchema`: (Optional) InferSchema from the file content.
 Currently applicable only for csv fileType
 * `header`: (Optional) Applicable only for csv fileType.
 Is the first row in CSV file is header.
 * `delimiter`: (Optional) Set the field delimiter.
 Applicable only for csv fileType.
 Default is comma.
+* `codec`: (Optional) Applicable only for csv fileType.
+Compression codec to use when saving to file.
+Should be the fully qualified name of a class implementing org.apache.hadoop.io.compress.CompressionCodec or one of case-insensitive shorten names (bzip2, gzip, lz4, and snappy).
+Defaults to no compression when a codec is not specified.

 ### Scala API
 ```scala